Henry Middlemore: Career

 He was a younger son of Henry Middlemore of Hawkesley (d.
 1549) and Margery Gatacre.

 His home was at Enfield in Middlesex.
 He leased the manor from the crown from 1582, including a house later known as Enfield Palace.

-He was a secretary and steward to the ambassador in France, Nicholas Throckmorton, in 1559 and 1560, who describes him as a cousin.
+He was a secretary and steward to the ambassador in France, Nicholas Throckmorton, in 1559 and 1560, who described him as a cousin.
 Throckmorton wrote that he was "an honest and faithful young man".
 Middlemore's grandmother Eleanor was a daughter of Thomas Throckmorton of Coughton Court.
 Middlemore kept Lord Robert Dudley informed of events at the French court.

-Mission to Scotland
+Missions to Scotland

+Throckmorton and Middlemore arrived at Stirling Castle in the morning of 15 May 1565.
+Middlemore went to announce their arrival at the castle gate.
+After some delay, Throckmorton had an audience in the castle with Mary and discussed Elizabeth I's opinion of her plans to marry Lord Darnley.

-In July 1567 he went to Scotland to see Throckmorton in Edinburgh.
+In July 1567, Middlemore went to Scotland to see Throckmorton in Edinburgh.
 He went to Stirling and attended the coronation of James VI.
 He gave a report of the event to Throckmorton, who sent it to Queen Elizabeth:my cowsen Henrye Myddlemore retorned from Sterlynge to thys Towne, by whom I understand thynges have passed at Sterlynge as ensueth: The 29th day of July ... the yonge Prince was crowned in the great Churche of Sterlyng by the Bisshop of Orkneye ...
 Mr Knox preached and tooke a place of the Scrypture forthe of the bookes of the Kynges where Joas was crowned verye yonge to treate on.
 Some ceremonyes accustomablye used at the Coronation of their Princes were omytted, and many retayned.
 Th'oath usually to be mynistered to the Kynge this realme at his coronation was taken by the Earl of Morton and the Laird of Dun on the Prynces behalfe".